 The aim of our study was to subtype HCC mouse models with different cancerogenesis backgrounds, to increase the translational value of rodent models.
-On the basis of comparative genomic hybridization (CGH) analysis, we propose a novel strategy to quantify the similarity of murine and human tumors.
-The starting criterion was the percentage of genomic overlap in the synteny analysis of CGH data of murine tumors compared with HCC patients of The Cancer Genome Atlas (TCGA) database.
-Furthermore, we categorized histomorphologic features and IHC profiles to show different qualities and levels of overlap.
-Each set of murine tumors (DEN treatment, c-Myc induced, TAK1^{LPC-KO} knockout, AlbLTαβ transgenic mice, and Mcl-1^{Δ hep} knockout) was compared with three clinically defined subsets of human HCC (alcohol, chronic viral hepatitis, NASH/cryptogenic) and molecular subclasses G1-6, in order to identify which rodent model recapitulates HCC carcinogenesis in specific etiologic backgrounds.
-Our approach might help future guidelines to stratify and compare preclinical mouse models-finally helping to increase the success rate in clinical trials.
+Based on comparative genomic hybridization (CGH) analysis, we propose a novel strategy to quantify the similarity of murine and human tumors.
+The starting criterion was the percentage of genomic overlap in the synteny analysis of CGH data of murine tumors compared to HCC patients of the TCGA database.
+Furthermore, we categorized histomorphological features and immunohistochemistry profiles to show different qualities and levels of overlap.
+Each set of murine tumors (DEN treatment, c-Myc induced, TAK1^{LPC-KO} knock out, AlbLTαβ transgenic mice and McI-1^{Δhep} knock out) was compared to three clinically defined subsets of human HCC (alcohol, chronic viral hepatitis, NASH/cryptogenic) and molecular subclasses G1-6, in order to identify which rodent model recapitulates HCC carcinogenesis in specific etiologic backgrounds.
+Our approach might help future guidelines to stratify and compare preclinical mouse models - finally helping to increase the success rate in clinical trials.